gbd77rc/esp32-iot-x509/docs/introduction.md

 * Temperature/Humidity Detecting using DHT-22 sensor
 * LiDAR distance sensor
 * GPS for outdoor positioning
-* WiFi signal strenght detection for indoor positioning
+* WiFi signal strength detection for indoor positioning

 Each sensor and how to wire them up will be covered in the [Device Sensor Setup](./DeviceSensorSetup.md).